JMeter Distributed Testing: Master-Slave Configuration

 Step 2) Run the test

 At this point, you are ready to start load testing.
-On the master machine, run JMeter GUI and open the test plan.
+On the master machine, run the JMeter GUI and open the test plan.

 Step 3) Troubleshooting